Time-Optimal Control via Heaviside Step-Function Approximation: Introduction

-First, we outline continuous time-optimal control and our discretization of it, see sec.~\ref{sec:prob}.
-Secondly, we describe our approximated discrete time-optimal control problem and the weight function based on the heaviside step-function approximation (sec.~\ref{sec:aprxtopm}).
-In sec.~\ref{sec:conv} we show the equivalence to the true discrete time-optimal control problems in the limit and for resting goal points.
-Lastly, the algorithm is evaluated for linear and non-linear discrete dynamic systems (sec.~\ref{sec:eval}).
+First, we outline continuous TOC and our discretization of it, see Sec.~\ref{sec:prob}.
+Secondly, we describe ADTOC and the weight function based on the heaviside step-function approximation (Sec.~\ref{sec:aprxtopm}).
+In Sec.~\ref{sec:conv} we show the equivalence to true DTOC in the limit and for resting goal points.
+Lastly, the algorithm is evaluated for linear and non-linear discrete dynamic systems (Sec.~\ref{sec:eval}).